20+ Questions of Logical Deduction | Logical Reasoning

 Answer: Option E

 Explanation: Since both premises are particular, no definite conclusion follows.
-However, I is the converse of second premise, while II is the converse of the first premise.
+However, I is the converse of the second premise, while II is the converse of the first premise.
 So, both of them hold.

 Question 14